krange/AppsFlyer/README.md

 2. From the Build Phases tab, expand Link Binary With Libraries, then click on the + button and add the lib_AppsFlyerLib.a file you recieved from AppsFlyer.

-3. From the Build Settings tab, find the Other Linker Flags and add -lAppFlyerLib
+3. From the Build Settings tab, find the Other Linker Flags and add -lAppsFlyerLib

 4. In the plugins section of your Resources/config.xml file, add the following: